sfmqur/Physthon/README.md

 # Physthon
-A collection of Physics simulations written in python.
+A platform and helper library for the development of instructional physics simulations.

+Also has a collection of instructional simulations.

 ## Dependencies
 * Python 3